Sustainability

 We consider that one of the most important issues in building a sustainable society is to respond to climate change by reducing CO2 emissions.
 We are investigating and analyzing the risks and opportunities posed by climate change in relation to our business activities, and reflecting the results of our analysis to our management strategies while calculating the financial impact.

-In June 2022, we will endorse the TCFD (Task Force on Climate-related Financial Disclosures) and disclose information.
+In June 2022, we announced our endorsement of the TCFD (Task Force on Climate-related Financial Disclosure) and have since been working on disclosing information related to climate change.

 Governance